-Join Jan Ozer for an in-depth discussion in this video Overview of the encoding workflow, part of Up and Running with Adobe Media Encoder.
+Join Jan Ozer for an in-depth discussion in this video Overview of the encoding workflow, part of Learning Adobe Media Encoder (2011).

 This tutorial will provide an overview of the Adobe Media Encoder interface and show you the many ways you can load files into the encoding queue.
 Here's the Adobe Media Encoder version CS5.5, and it's got three primary windows.
 This is the encoding queue which has a list of source files.
 And the format you're encoding to and the preset you're encoding to, and also the output file name there.
 This is the current encoding window, and this will get populated with both the preview of the file that you're encoding And this is your watch folder queue, these are all the watch folders that you here, and some details about the encode here once you start encoding.